-- 1. Provide approximately .40 mgd of wastewater to regional reclaimed water systems by 2025. - 2.
-Explore the purchase of up to 2 mgd of reclaimed water from the Orlando Utilities Commission to replace potable water that is used for irrigation. - 3.
-Continue the Winter Park's Park Irrigation Efficiency System (PIES) program.
+- 1. Expand and/or re-rate existing Winter Park Estates Water Reclamation Facility to produce an additional .35 mgd of reclaimed water that will be used in the City of Winter Park to reduce potable water demand.
+This is expected to be completed in FY 2010 and will be funded through the City's five year capital improvement plan. - 2.
+Provide approximately .30 mgd of wastewater to regional reclaimed water systems by 2025. - 3.
+Explore the purchase of up to 2 mgd of reclaimed water from the Orlando Utilities Commission to replace potable water that is used for irrigation.
+This is expected to be completed in FY 2012 and will be funded through the City's five year capital improvement plan. - 4.
+Install an automatic meter reader system (AMR).
+This system will allow for the red flagging of customers that use large amounts of water or who may have a new water leak needing repair and wasting valuable water.
+This program is planned to save .1 mgd.
+This is being funded through the Utilities Department budget. - 5.
+Implement the Winter Park's Park Irrigation Efficiency System (PIES) program.
 Under this program, potable water that is used for irrigation in the City's parks will be replaced by surface water, stormwater, lower quality stormwater, or reclaimed water.
-This ongoing program is expected to save approximately 7 million gallons annually.
-4. Conservation rate structure.
+This program is expected to save 0.7 mgd.
+This is expected to be completed in 2009 and will be funded through the Utilities and Park Department budgets. - 6.
+Conservation rate structure.
 The City will periodically review the water conservation rate structure to identify ways to make it more effective.
-Due to the effect of the current conservation rate structure, the planned savings is unknown at this time. - 4.
-Water conservation educational programs.
+Due to the effect of the current conservation rate structure, the planned savings is unknown at this time.

+7. Water conservation educational materials.
 The City will annually produce or purchase water conservation education materials such as brochures or posters to foster water conservation.
 Since the City has been doing this for several years, the planned savings is to maintain existing conservation practices.
 Additional savings are difficult to estimate at this time.
 This will be funded through the City's Utility Department budget.